rcmoutinho/public-speaking/cte-example/README.md

 Real example using CTE (Common Table Expression) to decrease the runtime of a query drastically.
 Most of the structure was preserved to respect TOTVS' ERP (Enterprise Resource Planning) project format.

-The whole example will be emulated using **PostgreSQL**, my preferred database.
+The whole example will be emulated using **PostgreSQL**.
 But the real case was solved under **MySQL Server**.
 Considering that CTE is supported on most of the databases, you decide which flavor you want to choose.

 ## Prerequisites